shakyaabiral/magento-ping/README.md

-# Ping Endpoint
+# Ping Endpoint for Magento
-A simple ping endpoint for Magento
+A simple /ping endpoint for magento healthcheck.
+Can be used as health check endpoint for loadbalancers.

+Echoes `Pong` if everything is working fine